Rebates for Residential EV Chargers in Michigan

 City of Escanaba - MI

-City of Escanaba - MI offers rebates for residential EV chargers through a program called "Escanaba EV Chargers."
-The program is currently open with an expected end date of December 31st 2024.
+City of Escanaba - MI has a program called "Escanaba EV Chargers" that offers rebates for EV Chargers installed in residences.
+The program is currently open with an expected end date of December 31st 2025.
 However, keep in mind; the program may close sooner if its budget is depleted before the deadline.

 The Escanaba EV Chargers program offers a rebate of $250 per charger.
 The incentive may cover up to 100% of the project cost.
 The rebate program covers Level 2 EV chargers.